cu-mkp/research-teaching-companion/content/resources/activity-sheets/breadmolding_resources-for-the-instructor.md

 -   let the wax cool completely before attempting to remove the object

-#### Discussion: breadmolding, bread as a material in the workshop
+### Discussion: Breadmolding, and bread as a material in the workshop

 Suggested questions:

 - Who might benefit from this process? i.e. Why would you need to make a temporary mold of a small object?

 - What do you learn by doing it yourself that you would not consider when just reading through the instructions?